tektutor/openshift-tekton-feb-2022/Day1/README.md

 In case you are looking for a Consultant, you know how to reach me now :sunglasses: - jegan@tektutor.org

-## Understanding our Training Lab OpenShift Setup
+## ℹ️ Understanding our Training Lab OpenShift Setup
 Our Training Lab is setup using User Provisioned Infrastructure, almost everything was performed manually.

 Lab Server Hardware Configuration